glennj/exercism.io/python/little-sisters-vocab/README.md

 ## 4. Extract and transform a word

-Suffixes are often used to change the part of speech a word has.
+Suffixes are often used to change the part of speech a word is assigned to.
  A common practice in English is "verbing" or "verbifying" -- where an adjective _becomes_ a verb by adding an `en` suffix.

 In this task, your sister is going to practice "verbing" words by extracting an adjective from a sentence and turning it into a verb.